tjarrettveracode/veracode-collections-report/README.md

 Arguments supported include:

-* --collectionsid, -c  (required): Collections guid for which to create a report.
+* --collectionsid, -c:  Collections guid for which to create a report.
+* --name, -n:           Collections name for which to create a report.

+Note: one of the two arguments is required

 The Collections Report produces two outputs: a PDF and a CSV file.